List of VFL/AFL pre-season and night series premiers: Pre-season cup winners (1988–2013)

 ^The Australian Football League was called the Victorian Football League prior to 1990.

 From 2003 onwards, the pre-season cup competition has had a modified scoring system (not the usual scoring system that is used in the premiership season), that includes awarding 9 points for Super Goals that are kicked from outside the 50m arc and 3 points for rushed behinds.

+The last pre-season premiership was awarded in 2013, as subsequent pre-season tournaments had no declared winner.